CShatto99/Resume-Projects/README.md

 Creating the image classification model was quite simple with the help of Teachable Machine.
 All I was required to do was set up and name classes, take image samples through my webcam and then click the "Train Model" button.

 More specifically, I created a class for each control:
-* Move UP: fingers interlocked, arms horizontal and positioned in the upper half of the webcam.
+* Move **UP**: fingers interlocked, arms horizontal and positioned in the upper half of the webcam.
-* Move DOWN: fingers interlocked, arms horizontal and positioned in the lower half of the webcam.
+* Move **DOWN**: fingers interlocked, arms horizontal and positioned in the lower half of the webcam.
-* Move LEFT: left hand raised, fingers spread and positioned in the left half of the webcam.
+* Move **LEFT**: left hand raised, fingers spread and positioned in the left half of the webcam.
-* Move RIGHT: right hand raised, clenched fist and positioned in the right half of the webcam.
+* Move **RIGHT**: right hand raised, clenched fist and positioned in the right half of the webcam.
-* NEUTRAL: hide hands/arms and position self towards the middle of the webcam.
+* **NEUTRAL**: hide hands/arms and position self towards the middle of the webcam.

 ### How To Play

-IMPORTANT: for optimal image classification, position yourself in front of a monchromatic background.
+**IMPORTANT**: for optimal image classification, position yourself in front of a monchromatic background.
 The controls were trained on a solid white background so replicating these condiditons will result in the most accurate classifications.

 If you would like to test the game yourself, you can download or clone the repository [here](https://github.com/CShatto99/Resume-Projects/tree/master/Image_Classifying_Platformer).
 If you would rather play the version of the game with classic controls (arrow keys), the repository is [here](https://github.com/CShatto99/MyProjects/tree/master/Simple_Platformer).